Load average: What is it, and what's the best load average for your Linux servers?

 Referring to the cashier example again, a load of 1.00 would mean the capacity is just right on a single core processor; while on a dual core processor, a load of 1.50 would mean one line is filled up, and the other line is filling up.
 Similarly, a load of 5.00 on a quad core processor is something to worry about, while on an octa-core processor, 5.00 is only just filling up, and there is optimum space available.

 Adding resources for a higher load value might add to your infrastructure costs.
 It's ideal to manage the load efficiently and maintain an optimum level to avoid server performance degradation issues.
 Site24x7 Linux Monitoring monitors load averages among over 60 performance metrics and provides the 1, 5, and 15 minute average values in an intuitive and easy-to-understand graph.

 Further, you can set thresholds and receive notification when there is a breach.
 But what if there's a breach in the middle of the night?
 Site24x7 has a solution for that, too.
 The monitoring tool provides a set of IT automations for automatic fault resolution.

-For example, if the system load threshold is set at 2.90 for a dual core processor, you can upload a server script or add server commands to kill the process consuming the highest CPU when the threshold is breached.
+For example, if the system load threshold is set at 2.90 for a dual core processor, you can upload a server script or add server commands to execute the corrective action automatically when the threshold is breached.
 This way, without any manual intervention, the issue can be resolved and the mean time to repair (MTTR) is vastly reduced.